Finance journalist • Interests: crypto, crowdfunding, tech, marketing • Stocks: biotech, healthcare, commodities, IT • Whiskey enthusiast.

 Kickstarter, for example, has already raised more than $3 billion that has backed more than 100,000 projects since last year, earning about 5 percent in commission for every successful project.

 Indiegogo, on the other hand, has not only raised money for projects, but they actually give out funds for businesses that have not reached their goals but for a higher interest.
 And it’s not just startups that are getting support from these crowdfunding platforms.
-Artists, musicians and even film producers also get their share of support through sites like PledgeMusic and Seed&Spark.
+Artists, musicians, and even film producers also get their share of support through sites like PledgeMusic and Seed&Spark.

-But not all crowdfunding projects is all about business.
+But not all crowdfunding projects are all about business.
 What’s good about these ventures is that they also get to support worthy causes that are otherwise left with no other option than a donation drive.

 Barnraiser, for example, helps small farmers with their harvest by supporting them and encouraging the agriculture of organic crops, and promote a healthier way of living.
 This group now has over 30,000 people in their community and has funded 187 projects.